Featured image of The Strongest Infill Patterns for Maximum 3D Print Strength Source: All3DP

 The concentric pattern conforms to the perimeter of the model (Source: Dabal via Printables)

-• Tensile strength: High (Z direction)
+• Tensile strength: High (Z direction only)

-• Compression strength: High (Z direction)
+• Compression strength: High (Z direction only)

 Back to Contents